syncfusion-content/asp.netwebforms-docs/aspnet/Chart/Technical-Indicators.md

 ### Triangular Moving Average (TMA)

-To render the TMA indicator, you should specify the Indicators.Type as **Tma**.
+To render the TMA indicator, you should specify the Indicators.Type as **TMA**.

 {% highlight html %}